scraterpreter/scrape/README.md

-mkdir build # creates the build directory cd build cmake .. # uses CMake to create a Makefile make # builds the source code make install # installs the binary
+mkdir build # creates the build directory cd build cmake .. # uses CMake to create a Makefile make install # builds the source code and installs the binary
 ```